 Guarantee and Commitment Fees.
-The following table presents guarantee and commitment fees, which compensate Farmer Mac for assuming the credit risk on loans underlying off-balance sheet Farmer Mac Guaranteed Securities and LTSPCs, for the years ended December 31, 2023, 2022, and 2021:
+The following table presents guarantee and commitment fees, which compensate Farmer Mac for assuming the credit risk on loans underlying off-balance sheet Farmer Mac Guaranteed Securities and LTSPCs, for the years ended December 31, 2024, 2023, and 2022:

-For the Years Ended December 31, 2023 2022 2021 (dollar rs in thousands) Contractual guarantee and commitment fees \$ 15,084 \$ 14,235 \$ 12,669 Guarantee obligation amortization 4,331 5,913 7,257 Guarantee asset fair value changes (2,703) (7,108) (7,257) Guarantee and commitment fee income \$ 16,712 \$ 13,040 \$ 12,669
+For the Years Ended December 31, 2024 2023 2022 (dollars s in thousands) Contractual guarantee and commitment fees \$ 15,952 \$ 15,084 \$ 14,235 Guarantee obligation amortization 5,273 4,331 5,913 Guarantee asset fair value changes (5,487) (2,703) (7,108) Guarantee and commitment fee income \$ 15,738 \$ 16,712 \$ 13,040

-Guarantee and commitment fees increased for the year ended December 31, 2023 compared to 2022, which was due to increases in the average outstanding balance of LTSPCs during the period.
-As adjusted for the core earnings presentation, guarantee and commitment fees were \$18.9 million for the year ended December 31, 2023, compared to \$18.1 million and \$17.5 million for the years ended December 31, 2022, and 2021, respectively.
+Guarantee and commitment fee income decreased for the year ended December 31, 2024 compared to 2023, which was due to a decrease in the fair value of our retained beneficial interest in our off-balance sheet securitization.
+As adjusted for the non-GAAP core earnings presentation, guarantee and commitment fees were \$20.3 million for the year ended December 31, 2024, compared to \$18.9 million and \$18.1 million for the years ended December 31, 2022, respectively.

-In Farmer Mac's presentation of core earnings, guarantee and commitment fees include interest income and interest expense related to consolidated trusts owned by third parties to reflect management's view that the net interest income Farmer Mac earns is effectively a guarantee fee on those consolidated Farmer Mac Guaranteed Securities.
-Farmer Mac has also excluded guarantee asset fair value changes from the presentation of core earnings because these fluctuations are not expected to have a cumulative net impact on Farmer Mac's financial condition or results of operations if Farmer Mac fulfills its guarantee obligation throughout the term of the guaranteed securities, as is expected.
+In Farmer Mac's presentation of non-GAAP core earnings, guarantee and commitment fees include interest income and interest expense related to consolidated trusts owned by third parties to reflect management's view that the net interest income Farmer Mac earns is effectively a guarantee fee on those consolidated Farmer Mac Guaranteed Securities.
+Farmer Mac has also excluded changes in the fair values of guarantee assets from the presentation of core earnings because management does not expect these fluctuations to have a cumulative net impact on Farmer Mac's financial condition, results of operations, or cash flows if Farmer Mac fulfills its guarantee obligation throughout the term of the guaranteed securities, as is expected.

-For more information about net income attributable to common stockholders, the composition of core earnings, and a reconciliation of net income attributable to common stockholders to core earnings, see Table 6 in "Management's Discussion and Analysis of Financial Condition and Results of Operations-Results of Operations."
+For more information about net income attributable to common stockholders, the composition of non-GAAP core earnings, and a reconciliation of net income attributable to common stockholders to core earnings, see Table 6 in "Management's Discussion and Analysis of Financial Condition and Results of Operations-Results of Operations."
 For more information about the non-GAAP measures Farmer Mac uses, see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Use of Non-GAAP Measures."

 Gains on financial derivatives.
-The components of gains and losses on financial derivatives for the years ended December 31, 2023, 2022, and 2021 are summarized in the following table:
+The components of gains and losses on financial derivatives for the years ended December 31, 2024, 2023, and 2022 are summarized in the following table:

-For the Years Ended December 31, 2023 2022 2021 (dollars in thousands) Gains/(losses) due to fair value changes \$ 5,142 \$ 13,495 \$ (1,431) Accrual of contractual payments (4,845) (7,756) 2,841 Gains/(losses) due to terminations or net settlements 2,585 16,892 (1,086) Gains on financial derivatives \$ 2,882 \$ 22,631 \$ 324
+For the Years Ended December 31, 2024 2023 2022 (dollars s in thousands) Gains due to fair value changes \$ 3,344 \$ 5,142 \$ 13,495 Accrual of contractual payments (1,377) (4,845) (7,756) Gains due to terminations or net settlements 669 2,585 16,892 Gains on financial derivatives \$ 2,636 \$ 2,882 \$ 22,631

 These changes in fair value are primarily the result of fluctuations in long-term interest rates.
 The accrual of periodic cash settlements for interest paid or received from Farmer Mac's interest rate swaps that are undesignated financial derivatives is shown as income or expense related to financial derivatives.
-Payments or receipts to terminate undesignated derivative positions or net cash settled forward sales contracts on the debt of other GSEs and undesignated U.S. Treasury security futures and initial cash payments received upon the inception of certain undesignated swaps are included in "Gains/(losses) due to terminations or net settlements" in the table above.
+Payments or receipts to terminate undesignated derivative positions or net cash settled forward sales contracts on the debt of other GSEs and undesignated U.S. Treasury security futures and initial cash payments received upon the inception of certain undesignated swaps are included in "Gains due to terminations or net settlements" in the table above.
 See Note 6 to the consolidated financial statements for more information about Farmer Mac's financial derivatives.